devanshgohil07/RankPredictorbyDevanshGohil/README.md

-# RankPredictorbyDevanshGohil
+# Rank Predictor(IPM) by Devansh Gohil

-**RankPredictor** is an R package developed by Devansh Gohil for predicting academic ranks based on CGPA and term/year.
+**RankPredictorbyDevanshGohil** is an R package developed by Devansh Gohil for predicting academic ranks based on CGPA and term/year.
 The tool provides insights into rank estimation, percentile, CGPA conversion, and more, making it a comprehensive tool for academic performance analysis.
 This tool is built specifically for IPM students of IIM Indore based on the data available on IPM Intranet as of 21st December, 2024.

 ---